pingcap/docs/sql-statements/sql-statement-create-table.md

 ## MySQL compatibility

-* All of the data types except `SPATIAL` types are supported.
+* All of the data types except spatial types are supported.
 * TiDB accepts index types such as `HASH`, `BTREE` and `RTREE` in syntax but ignores them for compatibility reasons.
 * TiDB supports parsing the `FULLTEXT` syntax but does not support using the `FULLTEXT` indexes.